 With the curd mulched and lightly salted, it is further minced and then poured into moulds lined with a fine perforated material.
 Around forty moulds are filled with curd.
 They are then wheeled over to some impressive iron-made presses - all embossed with local ironworks of W.H.
 Smith & Co and Birchall Bros in Whitchurch - to be lidded and gently squeezed overnight.

 The next day, the moulds will be removed from the presses and relieved of its innards.
 What is left is the compressed cheese truckle or wheel that will then be wrapped in calico and taken to the maturing room to age for around twelve weeks.
 Over the course of the aging process, the cheesemakers will have to wipe each truckle for their white bloom of mould that forms whilst ageing, a bloom that resembles something similar to that of a white fur Cossack hat.
-After the twelve weeks is up, the cheeses will then be collected and delivered across the country.
+Many cheesemongers across the British Isles take the cheeses whilst they are still in the maturing stage so they can control the ageing process in their own cellars.
+But for most of the Cheshire cheeses, after the twelve weeks is up, they will be collected and delivered across the country.

 Terroir of Cheshire Cheese

 Visit Appleby's Cheese | @applebyscheese